 After the procedure, patients will need to be careful of what they eat for a while.
 The dental care team at the clinic will provide patients with instructions on what they can and can’t do.
-Typically, for the first 48 hours after the procedure, patients will only be able to have cool liquids.
+Typically, for the first 48 hours after the procedure, patients will only be able to have cool foods that don’t require chewing.
 After that period has passed, they can have warm food, but not hot, for the following two weeks, or longer in some cases.

 Patients also have to keep in mind that for several months, they will have temporary teeth.
-This means that they need to be eating softer foods during that time, such as ground meat, canned meat, cooked vegetables, etc. Patients won’t get back to their normal diet until they have the permanent teeth attached.
+This means that they need to be eating softer foods during that time, such as ground meat, canned meat, cooked vegetables, etc. Patients can essentially eat what they want after they have the permanent teeth attached.

 What Meds Need to Be Taken After Tooth Implants?

 After undergoing the tooth implant procedure, patients will generally be prescribed pain medication to use for between three to five days after the procedure.
 This will help to deal with any pain that lingers in those first few days.
 The meds prescribed can vary, but the most common will be ibuprofen, Percocet, or Vicodin.